 From your project’s directory, simply run:

 The script will verify that your master branch is ready to go, then create and push a tag for the release.
-Travis CI will then notice the tag and complete the release for you.
-You should receive an email from Travis after the release is complete indicating whether the build was successful.
+GitHub Actions will then notice the tag and complete the release for you.
+You should receive an email from GitHub after the release is complete indicating whether the build was successful.

 Phase 4: Managed